SOFTS-Cocoa rallies as hopes for improved supply recede

-LONDON, Oct 2 (Reuters) - Cocoa futures traded on the ICE exchange rallied on Monday, recovering losses made last week on reports of healthy pod development as investors refocused on a weak broader supply picture.
+NEW YORK, Oct 2 (Reuters) - Cocoa futures on ICE rallied on Monday, recovering from losses made last week on reports of healthy pod development as investors refocused on a weak broader supply picture.

 COCOA

-* Cocoa remains underpinned however by ongoing concerns about crop disease in West Africa, the most important producing region for the bean.
+* Cocoa remains underpinned, however, by ongoing concerns about crop disease in West Africa.

 * Speculators cut their net long position in London cocoa futures by 1,284 lots to 63,558 lots as of Sept.
 26, while reducing their long position in New York cocoa futures by 11,371 contracts to 51,722 in the same week.